-Here is a run-down of Pokémon GO problems that users have reported so far.
-If Niantic or the Pokémon GO community have a fix or workaround, we’ve included it too.
+Whether that’s Error 0 when you start the game, Pokémon GO unable to authenticate, GPS not found and more.
+Here is a run-down of any and all problems that users have reported so far.
+If Niantic or the Pokémon GO community has a fix or workaround, we’ve included it too.

 Pokémon GO Problems